Aircloak/aircloak/cloak/docs/diffix.md

-# Specification for Diffix Cedar
+# Specification for Diffix Dogwood

 The anonymization algorithm underlying Aircloak Insights is Diffix.
-The current version of Diffix is Cedar.
-This section describes the operation of Diffix Cedar.
-It explains how and why Diffix Cedar protects against [known attacks](./attacks.md#attacks-on-diffix-cedar), thus providing strong anonymity.
+The current version of Diffix is Dogwood.
+This section describes the operation of Diffix Dogwood.
+It explains how and why Diffix Dogwood protects against [known attacks](./attacks.md#attacks-on-diffix-dogwood), thus providing strong anonymity.

 ## Table Of Contents